OpenPIV/openpiv_tk_gui/README.md

 ### Usage <a id=usage></a>

-1. Press the top left button »select files« and choose some images.
+1. Press the button »select files« and choose some images.
 Use Ctrl + Shift for selecting mutliple files.
 2. To inspect the images, click on the links in the file-list on the right side of the OpenPivGui window.
 3. Walk through the riders, select the desired functions, and edit the corresponding parameters.
 4. Press »start processing« to start the evaluation.